 It could encourage you to be more active

 There is no denying that one major thing a dog does need is regular exercise, every day in fact.
 This means that as a responsible owner, you will need to provide that.
 A dog, depending on its breed and its size, will require varying amounts of exercise, and so you need to consider how you may incorporate that into your current lifestyle.
+For example, breeds like the Rhodesian Ridgeback are going to require a lot of physical exercises, and mental stimulation.
 As a family, you could choose to go on some of the walks together.
 It encourages younger children to be more active, and perhaps it will entice older children to step away from the games and technology and spend some time outside.
 As an adult, regular exercise each day is going to increase your energy levels, your mood, and could help combat mental health issues like stress, anxiety or even depression.
 It may feel like a significant commitment, but from a health perspective, it could certainly change your lifestyle for the better.

 Companionship for you when you are on your own